-The QI health plan is referred to diagnosis criteria for CCS for a presumptive definition of Serious Mental Illness (SMI); however, the QI health plan shall use discretion to potentially confirm eligibility of members who do not strictly meet CCS diagnostic criteria, but still may be classified as having SMI.
+The QI health plan shall refer to diagnosis criteria for CCS for a presumptive definition of Serious Mental Illness (SMI).
+The QI health plan may exercise discretion to potentially confirm eligibility of members who do not strictly meet CCS diagnostic criteria, but still may be classified as having an SMI.
 If the QI health plan concludes that the member does not meet eligibility criteria for CIS, the referring party must be provided information on how to appeal the decision.
-The QI health plan shall incorporate a protocol for how CIS appeals by providers and members shall be reviewed and addressed into its overall member and provider grievance and appeals processes.
+The QI health plan shall incorporate a protocol for CIS appeals into its overall member and provider grievance and appeals processes.

-For any new members identified as potentially eligible for CIS through any internal source, including QI health plan analytics, the QI health plan shall have 30 days from identification to determine eligibility and authorize initial outreach and pre-tenancy/tenancy services.
-To minimize service delay, QI health plans are encouraged to determine internal eligibility and authorize initial outreach and pre-tenancy/tenancy services within fifteen (15) days after the member is identified as potentially eligible.
+For new members identified as potentially CIS-eligible through any internal source, including QI health plan analytics, the QI health plan shall have 30 days from identification to determine eligibility, and authorize initial outreach and pre-tenancy/tenancy services.
+To minimize service delay, QI health plans are encouraged to internally determine eligibility whenever, and authorize initial outreach and pre-tenancy/tenancy services within fifteen (15) days after the member is identified as potentially eligible.

-The QI health plan shall develop a plan to process and clear the backlog of any existing referrals in its systems at the start of implementation, including prioritizing members with more complex physical or behavioral health needs using a risk-based algorithm or other predictive analytics tool.
+The QI health plan shall develop a plan to process and clear the backlog of any members identified as potentially eligible (H1) for CIS through any internal source, including those identified through QI health plan analytics. or in its systems at the start of implementation The backlog plan shall include how the plan will prioritize members with more complex physical or behavioral health needs using a risk-based algorithm or other predictive analytics tool.
 The QI health plan's backlog and plan, including timeline, for clearing any backlogs of existing referrals, shall be described as part of quarterly report submissions.

-Reporting Reference: (finalizing - additional guidance forthcoming) In addition to receiving referrals, as noted earlier, Health plans are expected to identify potentially eligible CIS beneficiaries through the new member welcome calls/surveys, as well as through data analytics at least once per quarter.
-Data analytics includes QI members who were previously at any stage of CIS, and eventually disenrolled from the program (especially when disenrolled due to lack of contact); therefore, if any of these members are re-identified to continue to be eligible for CIS, they shall be re-assigned a status code of H1 (CIS - Potentially Eligible).
+Health plans are expected to identify potentially eligible CIS beneficiaries through data analytics at least once per quarter.
+Data analytics includes QI members who were previously at any stage of CIS, including beneficiaries who were disenrolled from the program (especially when disenrolled due to lack of contact).
+If these members are reidentified and potentially eligible for CIS, they shall be assigned a status code of H1 (CIS - Potentially Eligible) or HA (CIS - Potentially Eligible with outreach authorized).
 Additionally, referrals from other QI health plan staff are expected to be received and evaluated on an ongoing basis.
 New members identified as potentially eligible for CIS through any internal source, including QI health plan analytics, shall be deemed to be eligible or ineligible for CIS within 30 days upon receipt of the referral of identification.